bibliography

 Nationality: United States

 As a child, Ebert wrote and published a hektographed neighborhood newspaper.
 In elementary school he published a zine about stamp collecting, and in high school he became a science fiction geek, and wrote and published Stymie, a mimeographed sci-fi zine.
 His first paid job was with his home town's News-Gazette, in Champaign-Urbana, Illinois, covering high school sports while he himself was in high school.
-At 16, he was transferred to the paper's local pages, working as a beat reporter -- in remembering this, Ebert always stresses that he did real reporting, not "intern stuff," and the pride is still evident in his voice.
+At 16, he was transferred to the paper's local pages, working as a beat reporter -- in remembering this, Ebert always stressed that he did real reporting, not "intern stuff," and the pride was always evident in his voice.
 He edited his high school paper, and in college at the University of Illinois, he edited The Daily Illini.

 With mammary maven Russ Meyer, Ebert co-wrote the 1970 film Beyond the Valley of the Dolls, a campy X-rated film that is more a satire of Valley of the Dolls than a sequel.
 Ebert himself described it as "pure cinema, combining shameless melodrama, highly charged images of violence, sledge-hammer editing and musical overkill."
 Most audiences describe it as hilarious camp, although Sex Pistol Johnny Rotten once said he loved the movie because it was so true to life.

-Ebert also writes occasional political columns for the Sun-Times, from a generally moderate-to-left position, but those writings rarely make a ripple outside Chicago.
+Ebert also wrote occasional political columns for the Sun-Times, from a generally moderate-to-left position, but those writings rarely made a ripple outside Chicago.
 An exception was a column Ebert wrote in the waning days of the 2000 election, not endorsing Al Gore but questioning George W. Bush's competence.
 "The support for Bush puzzles me," he wrote.
 "Read the transcripts and you will see he does not answer, he does not engage, and he will not clearly say where he stands on core issues."

 Girlfriend: Oprah Winfrey (dated in 1970s)

 Wife: Chaz Hammelsmith Ebert (trial attorney, dated 1989-93, m.
-18-Jul-1993)
+18-Jul-1993, until his death)

 Daughter: Sonia (stepdaughter)